 Too Much Vitamin A Side Effects

 Every human being should be made aware that too much vitamin A is harmful to our health.
-Having too much-preformed retinol into our bodies is associated with several conditions such as dizziness, nausea, headaches, coma, and even death.
+Having too much-preformed retinol in our bodies is associated with several conditions such as dizziness, nausea, headaches, coma, and even death.

 In pregnant women, a high accumulation of these components can lead to congenital disabilities in their babies.
 It is recommended that women who might be pregnant should not take high doses of retinyl supplements.